What is Resisting Arrest?

 Remember that in the case of an unlawful arrest, the person being arrested must resort to the legal system to restore his or her liberty.

-How is evidence of a defendant’s intoxication used in proving a defendant “knowingly” resisted arrest or was “preventing” or “attempting” to prevent the arrest?
+How is evidence of intoxication used in proving a defendant “knowingly” resisted arrest or was “preventing” or “attempting” to prevent the arrest?

-Jurors may consider whether the defendant was intoxicated in determining whether the Commonwealth has proved beyond a reasonable doubt BOTH that (ALL):
+Jurors may consider whether the defendant was intoxicated in determining whether the Commonwealth has proved beyond a reasonable doubt BOTH that:

-Is flight (i.e. running away) to evade the police considered resisting arrest?
+Is flight (i.e. running away) to evade the police resisting arrest?

 Running away to evade the police does NOT itself constitute resisting arrest.

-Additionally, if a defendant was chased for a stop or patfrisk, the defendant is NOT legally considered to be resisting arrest.
+If a defendant resists a stop or patfrisk, the defendant is NOT resisting arrest.

 The only exception to this latter scenario is if a reasonable person in the defendant’s position would have understood that the attempted seizure was to make an arrest.
-In this case, the defendant is legally considered to be resisting arrest.
+In this case, the defendant is resisting arrest.